 Not the best picture-but the most current- Look at those lovely eyes!

 #2 is my little man with a sensory processing disorder.
 When #2 was 5 years old, and started kindergarten, he could read, but he could not write.
 When he had to do things that required fine motor skills, he had a melt down.
 Melt downs include screaming, hitting, stomping, laying on the floor, crying, and a general sense of being completely out of control of his own body.
 I know that #2 has a brilliant mind.
 He thinks so deeply.
 He understands things that lots of children his age don't.
 He is a typically sweet, kind, loving, tenderhearted child.
 This is why the meltdowns were so confusing to me.
+I worked for about 6 months, trying to figure out how to help my boy.
+I wanted to be able to understand why he did what he did.
+I wanted to help him to become strong enough to handle hard things.
+I wanted him to be able to function in society.

 I finally ended up at an occupational therapy center.
 They asked me questions that helped me describe #2's challenges perfectly.
 They asked about fine motor skills, large motor skills, eating, dressing, transitions, social interactions, smells, sounds, lighting etc. After filling out the survey, I was sure I was in the right place.